NENCY-GABANI/my-first-repo/README1.md

 # GUSSEING GAME
-n=wc -l guessinggame.sh

-echo " TOTAL LINE IN FILE : $n"
+echo " TOTAL 17 LINES IN THE FILE"